Fragtality/PilotsDeck/README.md

 **Gauge Settings**: By Default this Action will render a Bar on the Display, with **Draw Arc** it can display an Arc instead.<br/>
 - *Size*: For a Bar the it is defined as `Width; Height` and for an Arc it is defined as `Radius; Thickness`
 - *Gauge Color*: The Color used to fill the Bar or Arc.
-- *Color Change*: Use anonther Color when the *Value* matches the Variable defined in *Address Color*.
+- *Color Change*: Use another Color when the *Value* matches the Variable defined in *Address Color*.
 A Comparison is allowed.
 - *Orientation* (Bar): Define if the Bar is horizontal or vertical and if the Values are increasing right/left or up/down.
-- *Start Angle* (Arc): The Angle at wich the Arc starts.
+- *Start Angle* (Arc): The Angle at which the Arc starts.
 0° is on the Right Side in the Center.
 - *Sweep Angle* (Arc): This Angle defines how "big" or "long" the Arc starting from its *Start Angle*.
 For positive angles the Indicator moves clock-wise, for negative counterclock-wise.
 - *Offset*: You can adjust the Position with this Field as "x; y" Offset from the top-left Corner (0, 0).